-Over the coming three years, the new Together Strategy will be implemented with the view that the broad range of Trust-wide collaborative working opportunities will result in a self-improving, self-sustaining system.
-A three year action plan, detailing how the strategy will be delivered, will be implemented from September 2021.
+Over the coming two years, the Trust will continue implementing the Together Strategy with the view that the broad range of Trust-wide collaborative working opportunities will further embed and enhance the self-improving, self-sustaining system implemented in year 1.
+Programmes such as the Agora Associates and specific training initiatives for key stages or subject areas will be expanded

-Furthermore, pupil numbers in the Trust were 2,679 in November 2021.
-It is recognised that in order to provide the best structure to support its academies and pupils and enable economies of scale to be delivered, further schools will need to join the Trust, or the Board will need to explore options to merge with another Trust.
+Furthermore, pupil numbers in the Trust were 2,469 in November 2022.
+It is recognised that in order to provide the best structure to support its academies and pupils and enable economies of scale to be delivered, further schools will need to join the Trust or the Board will need to explore options to merge with another Trust.
 The Board will ensure that the addition of further schools will only be agreed where this is in the best interests of both the converting school(s) and the existing academies.
 The Trust therefore continues to welcome interest from schools wishing to convert from each of the phases.

-As the Trust grows, the Board and Chief Executive Officer will plan and consider the appropriate central staffing structure, mindful that budgets are tight and its priority to ensure that children within its academies are its top priority.
+As the Trust grows, the Board and Chief Executive Officer will plan and consider the appropriate central staffing structure, mindful that budgets are tight and its priority to ensure that children within its academies ae its top priority.